The process of mapping a drive to SharePoint Online using Cloud Drive Mapper is pretty straightforward, here's a quick video explainer.

 2. SharePoint permissions

 For Cloud Drive Mapper to successfully map a document library within SharePoint Online, users must have permission granted at both the Library-level itself and at the Site-level within which the library resides.
 Further details can be found in this knowledge base article.

-Cloud Drive Mapper uses MS Graph Api and Sharepoint search crawl service in order to establish whether a user has access to a location and what type of access.
+Cloud Drive Mapper uses MS Graph API and SharePoint search crawl service in order to establish whether a user has access to a location and what type of access.

 Please note that a permission change within SharePoint can sometimes take 24hrs to fully populate with the services mentioned above and thus a permission change might not take immediate effect within Cloud Drive Mapper.